patwapro/style-component-library/src/Components/Typography/README.md

 # Typography

-To implement Typographycomponent into your project you'll need to import:
+To implement Typography component into your project you'll need to import:

 ```jsx
 import { Typography } from "style-component-library";